BasedHardware/omi/apps/AppWithWearable/Tasks.md

 - [x] Better `AppWithWerable` folders structure.
 - [ ] Define flutter code style rules.
 - [ ] Include documentation on how to run `AppWithWearable`.
+- [ ] If only 1 speaker, set memory prompt creation, explain those are your thoughts, not a conversation, also, remove Speaker $i in transcript.
+- [ ] Allow users who don't have a GCP bucket to store their recordings locally.
+- [ ] Improve recordings player.
 ---

 - [x] Multilanguage option, implement settings selector, and use that for the deepgram websocket
   creation
 - [x] Option for storing your transcripts somewhere in the cloud, user inputs their own GCP storage
   bucket + auth key, and the files are uploaded there + a reference is stored in the MemoryRecord
   object.
     - [ ] `createWavFile` remove empty sounds without words, and saves that fixed file.

 - [ ] ~~ (Idea) Detect a keyword or special order e.g. "Hey Friend" (but not so generic) and
   triggers a prompt execution + response.
 This would require a few hardware updates (could also be a
   button on the device), and it's way bigger than it seems.
-- [ ] ~~ (Idea) Store the location at which the memory was created, and have saved places, like "at
+- [ ] ~~ (Idea) Store the location at which the memory was created, and have saved places, like " at
   Home you were chatting about x and y"
 - [ ] ~~ (Idea) Speaker detection, use something like the python
   library [librosa](https://github.com/librosa/librosa), so that friend recognizes when is you the